 Dr Vincent C Müller

-Previously, I was Professor at Anatolia College/ACT (Thessaloniki) (1998–2019), Stanley J. Seeger Fellow at Princeton University (2005–6) and James Martin Research Fellow at the University of Oxford (2011–15).
-He studied philosophy with cognitive science, linguistics and history at the universities of Marburg, Hamburg, London and Oxford.
+Vincent C. Müller is Senior Research Fellow at the University of Leeds.
+His main appointment is Professor for Philosophy of Technology at the Technical University of Eindhoven (TU/e) – he is also Turing Fellow at the Alan Turing Institute (London), President of the European Society for Cognitive Systems and Chair of the euRobotics topics group on 'ethical, legal and socio-economic issues'.
+He was Professor at Anatolia College/ACT (Thessaloniki) (1998-2019), Stanley J. Seeger Fellow at Princeton University (2005-6) and James Martin Research Fellow at the University of Oxford (2011-15).
+Müller studied philosophy with cognitive science, linguistics and history at the universities of Marburg, Hamburg, London and Oxford.

 - Guido Löhr (2020–), TU/e, "Conceptual Change" (ESDT project)